CRIMAC-WP4-Machine-learning/CRIMAC-preprocessing/README.md

 ## Options to run

-1. Two directories needs to be linked:
+1. Two directories need to be mounted:

-    1. `/datain` should be mapped to the data directory where the .raw, .bot and .idx files are located.
+    1. `/datain` should be mounted to the data directory where the `.raw` files are located.
-    2. `/dataout` should be mapped to the directory where the memmap files are located.
+    2. `/dataout` should be mounted to the directory where the output is written.

+2. Choose the frequency of the main channel:

+    ```bash
+    --env MAIN_FREQ=38000
+    ```

+3. Choose the range determination type:

+    ```bash
+    # Set the maximum range as 500,
+    --env MAX_RANGE_SRC=500

+    # or use the the main channel's maximum range from all the files (for historical data),
+    --env MAX_RANGE_SRC=auto

+    # or use the the main channel's maximum range from the first processed file (for historical data)
+    --env MAX_RANGE_SRC=None
+    ```

-2. Select output type, zarrand NetCDF4 are supported:
+4. Select output type, `zarr` and `NetCDF4` are supported:

     ```bash
     --env OUTPUT_TYPE=zarr